 4. Consumer Protection

-• Cryptocurrency businesses in Singapore are mandated to maintain transparent communication with consumers about the services they offer, including the associated fees, risks, and potential liabilities linked to digital assets.
+Cryptocurrency businesses established in Singapore are mandated to maintain transparent communication with consumers about the services they offer, including the associated fees, risks, and potential liabilities linked to digital assets.
 In accordance with regulatory standards, companies must implement secure, insured custodial services to protect consumer funds.
 Ensuring that consumers are well-informed about these protective measures fosters trust and helps safeguard assets in the digital economy.

 5. Cybersecurity Standards